radian-software/straight.el/README.md

 `before-save-hook` are not detected.
 Pull requests extending the number of cases in which `straight.el` is able to detect live modifications are welcome.

+#### Customizing how packages are built

+By specifying a non-nil value for the `:no-build` attribute in a package's [recipe][recipe-format], you may prevent the package from being built at all.
+This is usually useful for recipe repositories which do not bundle executable Lisp code.
+(Make sure to use [`straight-use-recipes`][customizing-recipe-repositories] for registering recipe repositories.)

+By specifying a non-nil value for the `:no-autoloads` attribute in a package's recipe, you may prevent any autoloads provided by the package from being generated and loaded into Emacs.
+This is mostly useful if the package provides a large number of autoloads, you know you need only a few of them, and you wish to optimize your startup time (although this is almost certainly premature optimization unless you *really* know what you're doing).
+You can also customize the variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly specify a `:no-autoloads` attribute.

 ### The recipe format